ikolith/citatel/docs/_pages/rules_and_resources/rules.md

 ## Initiative Rules B

 There is a more standard initiative ruleset with people taking turns in initiative order, "Initiative Rules A".
 I didn't like it.
-This has not been tested much and will likely see some changes but this is the current state.
+The ruleset that follows has not been tested much and will likely see some changes.
+This is the current state.

-Initiative is determined by AGI.
+Initiative is equal to AGI + or - any bonuses or penalties to initiative.

 The initiative scores of the players should always be public on some form of initiative tracker.
 As other characters reveal their initiative, they should be added to the tracker (and removed when they are no longer relevant).

 Every round is divided into two phases, the Beginning Phase and the Main Phase.